isaac-sim/IsaacLab/docs/source/features/workflows.rst

 Reinforcement learning environments can be implemented using two different workflows: Manager-based and Direct.
 This page outlines the two workflows, explaining their benefits and usecases.

-In addition, multi-GPU and multi-node reinforcement learning support is explained, along with the tiled rendering API, which can be used for efficient vectorized rendering across environments.

 Manager-Based Environments
 --------------------------